 There was a time when surplus, donated food was plentiful.
 Through large national and local manufacturing, processing and food distribution companies, food banks were able to secure ample food for hunger relief agencies throughout the nation.
 But with improvements in technology and increasing economic pressures, there are fewer overages and slimmer margins for producers who are now finding new ways to reduce waste and increase productivity.
-That means there is less low cost or donated food in the system.
+That means there is less low cost or donated food in the charitable food system.
 This makes the need for locally grown sources of food more important than ever before.
 Gleaning is an age-old practice whose time has come again.

 “I never want to plow under produce I’ve grown when there are hungry people who need it.
 I feel good about donating what’s left in my fields and growing a little extra.”

 Clanton Farms Bradley County, Arkansas

 The Arkansas Hunger Relief Alliance (the Alliance) and the Society of St. Andrew (SoSA) have partnered to form a gleaning network within the state of Arkansas.
 Gleaning is the biblical practice of hand-gathering crops left after harvest.
 The Alliance and SoSA volunteers glean fields and orchards donated by growers.
 The produce is then given to our Feeding America member food banks, local pantries, soup kitchens, and shelters that feed or distribute food to their neighbors in need.
 The Alliance and its members serve over 800 hunger relief organizations in all 75 Arkansas counties.
 Since the program began, more then 11.8 million pounds of fresh produce has been gleaned from Arkansas fields.
 The cost of operating the Arkansas Gleaning Project averages less than 5 cents per pound of produce, and there is never a charge to the feeding agencies or relief organizations.